Will Paying Off An Installment Loan Early Improve My Credit?

 Installment loans can be great in the right situation.
 With most loans there’s a set contract and the borrower will pay what they owe at the agreed upon pace.
 You have no obligation to pay off early, but you can.
 Most online lenders will not penalize you for deciding to make early payments on a loan. compare our list of top installment loan companies to see which lenders will allow early payments If anything, it will benefit your credit score (as they report to the Big Three), and it will do your reputation with your online lender well.
 Remember this may not be your last loan request with them, and you want to be on your best behavior so that the terms remain favorable.

 - No more Interest Payments

 - Peace of Mind

 There is nothing as nagging as having a creditor at your neck.
 Every email, however friendly is a reminder of what you owe.
 Do you have extra cash and want to put it good use?
 You could offset your outstanding online installment loan and focus on the other financial notes such as mortgage and car loan.
 You will sleep easier for it.

 - Improved Credit Ratings

 If you thought that defaulting an installment loan would not ding your credit score, think again.
 Online lenders are vindictive when it comes to collections, as you can see on the latest FTC reports Especially when you default and all their collection efforts fail.
-They report you to the three major credit bureaus, Equifax, Experian, and TransUnion.
+They report you to the big three credit bureau companies.
 This could lead to a negative rating on your credit score and it takes a long time to fix these issues.
 A credit score of less than 600 is detrimental for you especially if you plan to take out a mortgage or car loan.
 Haveing a negative credit score is one reason why consumers often need to turn to high interest loans such as payday and cash advances.